FDHTJ/information_retrieval_system/README.md

 Our system is divided into five main components: Home Page, Search Results Page, Details Page, User Information Page, and Admin Information Page.

 Regardless of which page you're on, you can navigate using the top buttons:
 - **User**: Jump to the User Information Page if you are logged in.
-Otherwise, you can create a new account using your email or log in.- **Home**: Return to the Home Page.
+Otherwise, you can create a new account using your email or log in.
+- **Home**: Return to the Home Page.
 - **History**: View the usage records.

 To help you better understand the functionalities of our system, here are some screenshots of each component: